DTC Strategies That Will Help Brands Survive (and Thrive) In 2024

 The idea of partnership marketing is simple: two non-competing brands with the same customer base pooling together their resources to offer an improved shopping experience.

 For instance, Petco, a pet products company tied up with Lowe, a home improvement company.
 Feather, an outdoor furniture rental brand tied up with subscription meal startup Daily Harvest.
-Brightland, which sells olive oils have run joint offers with Lettuce Grow, an indoor garden supplies startup.
+Brightland, which sells olive oils, has run joint offers with Lettuce Grow, an indoor garden supplies startup.

 There are scores of such cases, and as acquisition costs increase, more brands will need to think through how their product can pair up with another brand.